edgeryders/webkit-alpha/README.md

-# Webkit Alpha
+# Webkit 1.0

 This repository is for new Webkit development updates.

 ## Update 0.1

+This repository is for Webkit 1.0 which uses the XML template formate.

 This version of the Webkit features:

-- A new parser for generating sites using XML syntax and Markdown for shorter and simpler configurations.
+ - A  parser for generating sites using XML syntax and Markdown for shorter and simpler configurations.
 An example of this syntax can be seen in use [here](https://edgeryders.eu/raw/13810.json).
  - A sandbox and local mode for switching between loading local and remote configurations
  - A template system for loading specific layouts from a configuration
  - A theme system for loading custom styles from a configuration
  - Improved inline styling options

 ## XML Parser

-The XML parser will not replace the JSON configuration syntax, but provide an easier option for project managers to generate a site from scratch.
+The XML parser will not replace the JSON configuration syntax (which remains available [here](https://github.com/edgeryders/webkit_components)), but provides an easier configuration syntax for project managers to generate a site from scratch.

 ### The template syntax requires a front matter in YAML for configuring the site